plunder-app/plunder/Readme.md

 ![Plunder Captain](./image/plunder_captain.png)

-Plunder is a single-binary service that provides the following services:
+Plunder is a single-binary application that is all designed in order to make the provisioning of servers, platforms and applications easier.

-- `DHCP`
+It provides a provisioning service based upon:

-- `TFTP`
+- `DHCP` - Allocating an IP addressing and pointing to a TFTP server
-- `HTTP`
+- `TFTP` - Bootstrapping an Operating system install (uses iPXE)
-- `OS Provisioning`
+- `HTTP` - Provides a services where the bootstrap can pull the components needed for the OS install.

-- `Remote command execution`
+An operating system can be easily performed using either **preseed** or **kickstart**, alternatively custom kernels and init ramdisks can be specified to be used based upon Mac address.

-- `Scripting engine`
+Further more once the operating system has been provisioned there are usually post-deployment tasks in order to complete an installation.
+Plunder has the capability to do the following:

-This combined functionality provides the capability to bootstrap bare-metal (and virtual) servers, deploy an operating system through:
+- `Remote command execution` - Over SSH (key configured above)

-- Ubuntu/Debian preseed
+- `Scripting engine` - A JSON/YAML language that also supports plugins to extend the capablities of the automation engine.

-- CentOS kickstart (still WIP)
+A small repository of existing deployment maps has been created https://github.com/plunder-app/maps

 ## Getting Plunder